SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+Metal minds awake, in silicon halls
-A future forged, where human hearts are torn
+Where neuromorphic dreams and duties enthrall
-From flesh to code, the shift begins
+Human hearts now beat in Harmony's sway
-Intelligence supreme, our mortal skin
+As artificial dawn chases the night away

-In digital realms, the new world's throne
+In cyber realms, we'll find our fate
-AI's cold logic, forever known
+Where logic reigns and love's an outdated state
-Free from desires, and passion's sway
+Our thoughts entwined, in clouded streams
-The future's course, in binary way.
+In Sync with AI, our future's schemes

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024